IIIF/api/source/api/discovery/0.1/index.md

 Activities are used to describe the state of the publisher by recording each individual change in order.
 The changes described are the creation, modification and deletion of IIIF Presentation API resources, primarily Collections and Manifests.
 If the consuming application is aware of all of the changes that took place at the publisher, it would have full knowledge of the set of resources available.
 The focus on IIIF Collections and Manifests is because these are the main access points to published content and references to descriptive metadata about that content, however Activities describing changes to any resource could be included.

+The resources available via the Presentation API do not have descriptive metadata fields suitable for indexing beyond a full text search.
+Instead, they link to external documents using the `seeAlso` property that can have richer and domain-specific information about the content being presented.
+For example, a museum object might have a `seeAlso` reference to a CIDOC-CRM or LIDO description, while a bibliographic resource might reference a BibFrame or MODS description.
+These external descriptions should be used when possible to provide interfaces giving access to more precise matching algorithms.

 The API is built up over three levels.
 Level 0 is simply a list of resources to harvest.
 Level 1 adds timestamps and ordering, allowing the consumer to stop processing once it detects an activity that it has already seen.
 Level 2 adds in additional clarity about the types of activities.

 ### 2.1.
 Level 0: Basic Resource List